MCompSc-SoftwareEngineering/SubjectStream_The_High_Level_Hardware_Language/README.md

 ---
  - Implemets: Resource CHALRIE.

-LESSON 5: Java - A Simple Game (Pong),
+LESSON 5: Java - A Simple Game (Pong with a trajectory),
 ---

  - Implemets: Resource CHALRIE.